nestordemeure/letMeNERSCthatForYou/README.md

 Database:
 - get a google search based retrieval set-up (nothing stored, instead we look up information online).

-UI:
-- put the command line UI into its own file
-- web UI
+Web deployment:
 - turn the code into an API?